 “Little kids, little problems.
 Big kids, big problems.”
 There are few areas where the adage rings truer than with underage drinking.
-Here are the facts: It’s illegal.
+Here are the facts: underage drinking is illegal.
 Most parents don’t condone it.
 It’s unhealthy.
 The best tactic is to delay it as long as you can.

-In fact, there’s a lot of evidence that parents should strive to keep their younger teenagers away from alcohol because it damages the developing teenage brain.
+In fact, there’s plenty of evidence that parents should strive to keep their younger teenagers away from alcohol because it damages the developing teenage brain.

 But here’s another fact: Many teens are drinking.
 According to a Call to Action on Underage Drinking from the U.S. Surgeon General, by age 18, more than 70 percent of teens have had at least one drink.
 And they typically don’t stop at one.
 The report also found that teens are more likely to binge drink than adults: On average, teens have about five drinks on a single occasion.

 That’s why we thought it was time to offer some realistic advice on underage drinking.
-There’s no doubt that this conversation will look different in every family and will depend on the age of your teen and your own individual values.
-But if your goal is safety, it’s imperative to know what to do when you suspect that your teen may be exposed to situations where underage drinking is occurring.
+There’s no doubt that this conversation will look different in every family.
+And the discussion will depend on the age of your teen and your own individual values.
+But if your goal is safety, you must know what to do when you suspect that your teen may be exposed to underage drinking.
 Here are some steps you can take to help.